soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/checklist-atp-setup.md

 Here's a quick-start guide you can use to make sure Office 365 Advanced Threat Protection (ATP) is set up and configured for your organization.
 If you're new to threat protection in Office 365, or you're just not sure where to begin, use the following guidance as a starting point.

 > [!NOTE]
-> Initial recommended settings are included; however, you can adjust your settings to meet your specific organization's needs.
+> **Initial recommended settings are included; however, you can adjust your settings to meet your specific organization's needs**.
 Allow approximately 30 minutes for your policies or changes to work their way through your datacenter.

 ## Prerequisites